jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 - **Accessible**
   - Easily understood; approachable.
 Accessible content that’s friendly and usable by as many people as possible.
 - **Bespoke**
   - Handmade; made by hand.
-Bespoke typefaces and typographic designs.
+Bespoke type can make a first impression count, and is often one of the first things people notice about a brand.
 - **Semantic**
   - Meaningful; relating to the meaning of a word, phrase, sentence, or text.
 Semantic markup is HTML that introduces meaning to web page content rather than just visual presentation.